lavi324/agent/README.md

 ## Introduction
 Bad-Practice Agent is a local DevOps *watchdog* that uses a powerful LLM to scan your source code for bad practices and potential issues.
-Running in your own environment via a CLI tool, it catches anti-patterns and security vulnerabilities that traditional linters might miss.
+Running in your own environment via a CLI tool, it catches anti-patterns and security vulnerabilities.
 When triggered, it automatically reviews the codebase and emails you detailed reports of its findings – providing a full project audit on first run, and focused alerts for individual files on subsequent changes.

-The agent continuously watches DevOps files and only analyzes those: Terraform (.tf, .tfvars, .hcl), Kubernetes / Helm / Kustomize YAML (*.yaml, *.yml, plus chart.yaml, values.yaml, kustomization.yaml), Docker (Dockerfile, *.dockerfile, docker-compose.yml|.yaml, compose.yml|.yaml), Jenkins (Jenkinsfile), and JSON configs (*.json).
+The agent continuously watches DevOps files like: Terraform (.tf, .tfvars, .hcl), Kubernetes / Helm / Kustomize YAML (*.yaml, *.yml, plus chart.yaml, values.yaml, kustomization.yaml), Docker (Dockerfile, *.dockerfile, docker-compose.yml|.yaml, compose.yml|.yaml), Jenkins (Jenkinsfile), and JSON configs (*.json).
 It also catches Argo CD resources (any YAML with argoproj.io) and MongoDB configs expressed in YAML/JSON, flagging bad practices when they appear.

 ## Motivation
 Modern codebases can suffer from subtle issues that slip through. **Bad-Practice Agent** was created to address this gap by leveraging AI for continuous code quality assurance: